 Our A-Level students have progressed on to a variety of Russell Group Universities, full-time employment and higher-level apprenticeships.
 We also have experience of preparing students for Oxbridge applications.
-In 2018, 100% of students passed, with 83% achieving A*-C.

 Art & Design at A-Level provides students with the opportunity to learn and develop a range of skills in relation to drawing, painting, sculpture and mixed media.
 This is taught initially through a six-week induction period at the beginning of the first year, and then through personal responses to unit themes and externally set assignments provided by the exam board.